circleci/circleci-docs/jekyll/_cci2/webhooks-airtable.md

 The next screen will ask you to select a "trigger" to the automation.
-Select the option "When webhook received", and you will see the following screen which contains our Airtable Webhook URL.
+Select the option "When webhook received", and you will see the following screen which contains our Airtable webhook URL.

 Copy the webhook URL here to your clipboard.